awatson1978/dataset-customers/README.md

 ------------------------
 ### CRUD Forms Data/Document Model

-Once those peices are in place, you're ready to implement the rest of the CRUD pattern, by adding a form and buttons for Create, Update, and Delete functions.
+Once those pieces are in place, you're ready to implement the rest of the CRUD pattern, by adding a form and buttons for Create, Update, and Delete functions.

 ````html
 <template name="customerFormTemplate">